Chinese space agency: China will send the first civilian into space on Tuesday: space agency - ExBulletin

 The mission commander is Jing Haipeng and the third crew member is Zhu Yangzhu.

-They are due to lift off from the Jiuquan Satellite Launch Center in northwest China at 9:31 a.m.
-(0131 GMT) on Tuesday, the manned space agency said.
+They are expected to lift off from the Jiuquan Satellite Launch Center in northwest China at 9:31 a.m.
+(0131 GMT) on Tuesday, the Manned Space Agency said.

 Under President Xi Jinping, China’s “space dream” plans have come under severe strain.
 The world’s second-largest economy has invested billions of dollars in its military space program, hoping to eventually send humans to the moon.